-Primary Objective: to show non-inferiority of the primary endpoint of all death or all MI (modified ARC) from 1 to 6 months following XIENCE implantation in HBR subjects treated with 1-month dual antiplatelet therapy (DAPT) compared to a historical control after propensity score adjustment.
+Primary Objective: to show non-inferiority of the primary endpoint of all death or all MI (modified ARC) from 3 to 12 months following XIENCE implantation in HBR subjects treated with 3-month DAPT compared to a historical control after propensity score adjustment.

+Secondary Objective:

-Secondary Objective: To show superiority of the major secondary endpoint of major bleeding (Bleeding Academic Research Consortium [BARC] type 2-5) from 1 to 6 months following XIENCE implantation in HBR subjects treated with 1-month DAPT compared to a historical control after propensity score adjustment.
+- To show superiority of the major secondary endpoint of major bleeding (Bleeding Academic Research Consortium [BARC] type 2-5) from 3 to 12 months following XIENCE implantation in HBR subjects treated with 3-month DAPT compared to a historical control after propensity score adjustment. - To evaluate stent thrombosis (ARC definite/probable) from 3 to 12 months following XIENCE implantation in HBR subjects treated with 3-month DAPT against a performance goal (PG).